contentauth/c2pa-rs/V2_API_NOTES.md

 ### Source asset vs Parent asset
 The source asset isn't always the parent asset:
 The source asset is the asset that we will hash and sign.
 It can the output from an editing application that has not preserved the manifest store from the parent.
 In that case the application should have extracted a parent ingredient from the parent asset and added that to the manifest definition.

-So there's an parent asset with a manifest store
+Parent asset: with a manifest store
-A parent ingredient generated from that parent asset (hashed and validated) The source, which is a generated rendition after edits from the parent asset The signed output which will include the source asset, and the new manifest store with parent ingredient.
+Parent ingredient: generated from that parent asset (hashed and validated) Source asset: may be a generated rendition after edits from the parent asset (manifest?)
+Signed output which will include the source asset, and the new manifest store with parent ingredient.

 If there is no parent ingredient defined, and the source has a manifest store, the sdk will generate a parent ingredient from the parent